 Being satisfied with your current job and position does not mean that you should stop learning.
 In order to get through the challenges and finding yourself in a superior position, you should constantly learn and develop yourself.
 This can be anyway like attending seminars and conferences, talking to your seniors, attending training programs, etc. Additionally, you can also learn a foreign language to attain higher chances of promotions.

 To attain greater positions does not mean that you should lie to your employers.
 Claiming a skill that you don’t have will always put you at risk.
 When your employer will find that you don’t know anything about the job function, you will be questionable and eventually, fired.

 Also read: How to Survive Job Loss?

 Working with a company that values you do not mean that you should take it for granted.
 If you try to skip your responsibilities, then you cannot consider that the company will preserve you for longer.
 Instead, you’ll have greater chances of losing the job.
-Such negative attitude will probably ruin your career and you will end up changing the job.
+Such a negative attitude will probably ruin your career and you will end up changing the job.

 It’s not right to trust and rely on anyone when you are working in a company.
-Learn to fulfill your responsibilities yourself.
+Learn to fulfill your responsibilities.
 Also, you tend to share your confidential information and data with someone who is not trustworthy.
 He/she might leak your information to anyone and hence, you will get fired for it.

 If you don’t believe in yourself, how will others do?
 Trusting in yourself is an important factor while working in a company because when you take up a project, you need to showcase confidence and assurance.
 Your confidence can be built by remembering all that you have achieved in your career in the past.
-This will help you learn how much capable you are.
+This will help you learn how capable you are.